Portable Visual Basic.NET

 If you work solely in Visual Studio you can reference the Visual Basic project from Xamarin.iOS and Xamarin.Android projects.

-If your iOS and Android projects must also be loaded in Xamarin Studio you should reference the output assembly from the Visual Basic PCL.
+If your iOS and Android projects must also be loaded in Visual Studio for Mac you should reference the output assembly from the Visual Basic PCL.

 Creating a Visual Basic.NET PCL